HITECHCRIME/HC_S35_Upclick/README.md

-feelin' thrill - like I'm living a life click click click shot up to the social spheres mind goes alight, mind goes alight. total blinds, share share share share i'm not alone yet feeling' scared routing signals from end to end fake windows (your) only friends
+feelin' thrill - like I'm living a life click click click shot up to the social spheres mind goes alight, mind goes alight. total blinds, share share share (share)? i'm not alone yet feeling' scared routing signals from end to end fake windows (your) only friends